 Clapperton Chakanetsa Mavhunga

-Clapperton Chakanetsa Mavhunga is associate professor of science, technology, and society at Massachusetts Institute of Technology.
+Clapperton Chakanetsa Mavhunga is associate professor of science, technology, and society at Massachusetts Institute of Technology and one of the prominent historians of Africa engaged in a variety of public-facing projects.
 He is the author of Transient Workspaces: Technologies of Everyday Innovation in Zimbabwe.

 Amanda Moniz is the David M. Rubenstein Curator of Philanthropy at the Smithsonian Institution’s National Museum of American History.
 She received her PhD from the University of Michigan in 2008 and subsequently held a Cassius Marcellus Clay Postdoctoral Fellowship at Yale University.